jiahaoLjh/HumanDepth/README.md

-# HDNet
+# HDNet: Human Depth Estimation for Multi-Person Camera-Space Localization
-Code for "HDNet: Human Depth Estimation for Multi-Person Camera-Space Localization"
+Code to be released soon...